erikfig/nova-toggle-on-table/README_EN.md

 ## Translation

-The field use the translation file in Laravel Nova, in`resources/lang/vendor/nova/en.json`, you can translate direct ou creating other prefix, according to the default format of Laravel.
+The field use the translation file in Laravel Nova, in`resources/lang/vendor/nova/en.json`, you can translate direct or creating another prefix, according to the default format of Laravel.

 To translate the 'loading' text, just edit: